 In the first sections of this teaching website I covered the basic herbal traditions, herb growth and preparation, safety issues, and some essential language tools.
-In the second section I introduced you to about 100 of the most important and trusted herbs my wife and I use in our practice.
+In the second section I introduced you to about 100 of the most important and trusted herbs my wife and I use at our acupuncture and herbal medical clinic in Delaware.
 This section is a little bit more technical, but now you are prepared to understand it.
 Congratulations.
 Let’s begin.

 First of all, to treat real diseases, it is not enough to know what the individual herbs do.
 You must also incorporate diagnostic information, physiological knowledge, problem-solving skills and guiding philosophical principles.
 We will explore a few of the main diagnostic and conceptual tools used by the three different medical systems I work with, all the while recognizing that we are navigating just the smallest tributary of the herbal sea.

 It took me quite a while to figure out how I could simplify the vast amount of information required to deal with the complexities of medical treatment.
 Then I recalled to story my friend molecular biologist Jon Narita told me about how biochemists learn.
 Rather than attempting the impossible task of learning absolutely everything there is to know about the biochemical life processes, they choose a few key areas of biochemisty to study in depth.
 This gives them the essential background to understand other areas as needed.
 We will do the same here, as we examine some facets of our major herbal traditions.